colinpaicemq/MQTools/README.md

 # MQTools
 A repository of useful bits of Python code for processing IBM MQ.

+These build on the low level MQ services provided by pymqi.

 These tools covers

 * **mqpcf** - MQ PCF Processor for creating MQ PCF requests,  and a parser to decode the response and store it in a dict.
 This builds on top of pymqi.
+    * A general purpose Python program get_pcf is provided in the examples so you can get the messages, decode them, and print them - so you just need so write small programs to process it.

-* **formatMQMD** for converting a MD from pymqi into a dict with values converted to strings
+* **formatMQMD** for converting a MD from pymqi into a dict with values converted to strings.

 * Examples.
 The following are Python examples.
   * **get_pcf** - reads from the specified queue and outputs the data in json, so you can post process it.